Chondrocalcinosis

 Chondrocalcinosis or cartilage calcification is calcification (accumulation of calcium salts) in hyaline cartilage and/or fibrocartilage.
-It can be seen on radiography.
+Chondrocalcinosis is an observation that can be visualized through diagnostic imaging tests such as X-rays, CT, MRI, and ultrasound.

 Causes

 Buildup of calcium phosphate in the ankle joints has been found in about 50% of the general population, and may be associated with osteoarthritis.

 Another common cause of chondrocalcinosis is calcium pyrophosphate dihydrate crystal deposition disease (CPPD).
-CPPD is estimated to affect 4% to 7% of the adult populations of Europe and the United States.
+CPPD is estimated to affect 4–7% of the adult populations of Europe and the United States.
+Chondrocalcinosis can be seen in approximately 40% of those with CPPD.
 Previous studies have overestimated the prevalence by simply estimating the prevalence of chondrocalcinosis regardless of cause.

 A magnesium deficiency may cause chondrocalcinosis, and there is anecdotal evidence that magnesium supplementation may reduce or alleviate symptoms.
 In some cases, arthritis from injury can cause chondrocalcinosis.